Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Numerical Bifurcation Analysis

-so that $\psi$ replaced by $\psi$ modulo $2\pi$ makes no difference.
-Being smooth and satisfying $\sin'(0)=1$, this modification has no influence on the results so far.
-In particular, the stability boundary, the supercritical nature of the bifurcations and in fact the pitchfork branches of the 3D reduced system are identical to before.
-However, this choice has an impact on the solutions along curves in the $(\eps_\w, \eps_\psi)$-plane for $\eps_\psi>0$ away from the stability boundary.
-Nevertheless, it turns out that there is even no qualitative impact for $\eps_\psi\geq 1$ (at least for the numerous curves we checked); we will discuss smaller values later.
-Note that instead of the sinus we could choose a function that is the identity for $|\psi|$ below some threshold, but globally smooth and periodic, which would provide results that fully coincide with the P-control as long as $|\psi|$ is below the threshold.
+{\black This satisfies the assumptions of Remark~\ref{r:persist}.
+Since also $\sin'(0)=1$, we have that} the stability boundary, the supercritical nature of the bifurcations and {\black $\bv_\pm$} are identical to before.
+However, this choice {\black introduces the new straight motion equilibria $(u,v,r,\psi)=(u_0,0,0,\pm\pi)$, where the ship direction is exactly opposite to the a priori chosen reference direction $\psi=0$.
+This choice of $\eta$ also has an impact on the continuation in $\eps_\w$ and $\eps_\psi$ of the periodic orbits that bifurcate from the Hopf bifurcations on the stability boundary.
+We numerically found that there is no qualitative change for $\eps_\psi\geq 1$.
+Here we have chosen $1$ as a relative small reference value and will discuss smaller values later.} Instead of the sinus we could choose a function that is the identity for $|\psi|$ below some threshold, but globally smooth and periodic. {\black This} would provide results that fully coincide with the P-control as long as $|\psi|$ is below the threshold.

-For the sinusoidal control law, we thus find numerically the presence of a smooth surface of periodic solutions, parameterized by the control parameter values `under' the stability boundary curve within the range $\eps_r\geq 0, \eps_\psi\geq 1$.
-We have confirmed this along a number of different axis-aligned curves, in particular including the $\eps_\psi$-axis, for $1\leq \eps_\psi<45.8$, which in fact shows that the surface of periodic solutions extends into negative $\eps_r$.
-In Fig.~\ref{bif_diag_epspsi_v} we plot different views of the bifurcation diagram along the $\eps_\psi$-axis; the analytical predictions are again matched by a smooth diagram for $(\eps_\psi, u)$ and non-smooth along the center eigenspace within the $(v,r,\psi)$ subspace.
-This is completely analogous for other continuations along different curves, in particular, along the coloured curves in Fig.~\ref{eps_curve}.
-Furthermore, in Fig.~\ref{periodic_orbits_epsr10} we plot some views of the profiles of the periodic solutions along the violet line in Fig.~\ref{eps_curve} and note the growth of the $\psi$-range as $\eps_\psi$ decreases.
+For the sinusoidal control law, we find numerically the presence of a smooth surface of periodic solutions, parameterized by the control parameter values `under' the stability boundary curve within the range $\eps_r\geq 0, \eps_\psi\geq 1$.
+We have confirmed this along a number of different axis-aligned curves, including the $\eps_\psi$-axis, {\black where} $1\leq \eps_\psi<45.8$.
+In Fig.~\ref{bif_diag_epspsi_v} we plot different views of the bifurcation diagram {\black for $\eps_\w\approx 21.2$, chosen as an arbitrary non-zero value within the unstable region.} This is completely analogous for continuations along different curves. {\black I}n Fig.~\ref{periodic_orbits_epsr10} we plot some views of periodic solutions {\black on this branch.
+Similar to the results in \cite{STC2007}, we observe a monotone} growth of the $\psi$-range as $\eps_\psi$ decreases.